nmiguelmoura/Porto-on-map/README.md

 # Restaurant Menu Flask App

-This app was built using Flask on back-end and Knockout.js, Google Maps API and Open Weather Maps API on front-end.
+This app was built using Flask on back-end and Knockout.js, Google Maps API, Foursquare API and Open Weather Maps API on front-end.
 Users can check previously placed markers on a map of city of Porto and check description of each one.

 Logged users can mark places as favourites and create new ones.
 The login system uses third-party provides: Google and Facebook.